CyberWolfByte/dvwa/README.md

 ## Features

-- **Automated SQL Injection Attacks**: Automates the process of conducting Blind SQL Injection to uncover vulnerabilities.
+- **Efficient Data Extraction**: Implements binary search algorithms to determine the length of data fields and character values, significantly reducing the number of queries required compared to linear search methods.
-- **Dynamic SQL Query Construction**: Builds SQL queries on the fly to probe the database structure and extract data.
+- **Targeted SQL Injection**: Uses precise SQL injection techniques tailored to extract specific information such as database names, table contents, and password hashes.
-- **Session Management**: Manages HTTP sessions and CSRF tokens to maintain interaction with DVWA under varying security levels.
+- **Interactive Exploration**: Allows users to interactively specify targets for exploration, enhancing the flexibility and focus of the attack.
-- **Real-Time Feedback and Interaction**: Provides ongoing feedback and allows for user interaction to refine the data extraction process.
+- **Advanced Query Construction**: Dynamically constructs SQL queries based on user input and binary search outcomes, optimizing the process for efficiency and effectiveness.
-- **Security Level Manipulation**: Adjusts the security level of DVWA to test different strengths of SQL injection defenses.
+- **Security Level Adjustment**: Capable of adjusting the security settings of the target application (DVWA) to test different levels of SQL injection defenses.

 ## Prerequisites